BarryCap/BarryCap.github.io/CONTRIBUTING.md

 ```
 ---
 ### Followed by what has been edited or added
-&emsp;The commit should include after the verb, the file name (surrounded by backticks if possible to be formated `like this` on GitHub) or something that has been changed.
+&emsp;The commit name should include, after the verb, the file name (surrounded by backticks if possible, to be formated `like this` on [GitHub](https://github.com)) or something that has been changed.
 #### Example
 ---
-&emsp;If a script was added in `script.js` to change the random background animation in Random page, the commit name would look like:
+&emsp;If a script was added in `script.js` to change the random background animation in [Random page](https://barrycap.com/random), the commit name would look like:
 ```md
 Add script to change background animation in Random page
 ```